Amanda Lear: Early life

-Lear's origins are unclear, with the singer providing different information about her background and keeping her birth year a secret from her long-term husband Alain-Philippe.
-Contested facts include her birth date and place, the gender she was assigned at birth, names and nationalities of her parents and the location of her upbringing.
-Most sources claim 18 June 1939, including Bibliothèque nationale de France or 18 November 1939 to be her birth date, including GEMA.
+Lear's origins are unclear, with the singer providing conflicting information about her background and maintaining privacy regarding her family life, including her actual birth date, even from her long-term husband Alain-Philippe.
+Contested facts include her birth date and place, her sex assigned at birth, the names and nationalities of her parents and the location of her upbringing.
+Most sources claim 18 June 1939 (including Bibliothèque nationale de France) or 18 November 1939 (including GEMA) to be her birth date.
 Her birth year, though, has variously been given as 1941, 1946 and 1950.
 During a 2010 interview with French newspaper Libération, Lear presented her identity card to the journalist, which read: "born 18 November 1950 in Saigon".
 Georges Claude Guilbert claims, "Most biographers believe she was born in 1939, whatever she might declare to the contrary."

 As for her birthplace, Saigon and British Hong Kong seemed to be the most credible, but Lear claimed origins in Singapore, Switzerland and even Transylvania.
 According to her book My Life with Dalí, she was the only child of her parents, who later divorced.
 Most sources, including Lear's 1965 wedding certificate from the Chelsea registry office, confirm that her father was a French army officer and that her surname at that time was Tap.
 According to the French Republic, her birth surname was Tapp.
 In a 1976 interview with Carmen Thomas for a German television show, Lear stated that her father was British, her mother was Russian and that they both had died.
 However, Lear later stated in a 1978 interview that she had a younger brother, her mother was Mongolian and they were both living together in a small town in the Pyrenees on the French-Spanish border.
 In 2021, she confirmed she was born in Saigon.

 Lear allegedly grew up in the South of France and in Switzerland, or between London and Paris, or in Nice.
 She learned English, German, Spanish and Italian in her teens and would use multilingualism in her professional life.
 The academic Georges Claude Guilbert claims, "Linguists observe that she has a French accent when she speaks (and sings) in English".

 The Guardian, on 23 December 2000, summarized the information relating to these aspects of Lear's life as follows:

 Lear's background remains a mystery.
 She has variously let it be known that her mother was English or French or Vietnamese or Chinese, and that her father was English, Russian, French or Indonesian.
 She may have been born in Hanoi in 1939, or Hong Kong in either 1941 or 1946.
 Once she said she was from Transylvania.
 And to this day, it is a matter of conjecture as to whether she was born a boy or a girl.